Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 10. Old Town Bucharest

-Bucharest’s Old Town is the most charming district in the entire city of Bucharest.
+Bucharest’s Old Town is the most charming district in the city.
 Flanked by the Calea Victoriei, the area is known as the Lipscani Area.
 This maze of historic streets originated in the 15th century when craftspeople and merchants from all over the region set up shop.
 Many different nationalities have lived there throughout the centuries, a combination of cultures that resulted in various architectural styles.

 Visit the art galleries, nightclubs, restaurants, antique stores, and cafes.
 It’s a vivacious area, still bustling with outgoing shopkeepers who try to entice passers-by to visit their stores.
 It’s the perfect place to try some of Romania’s classic dishes or street food – my son loved the pancakes here, so much so that he ate them three times in one weekend.